-On February 12, 2021, we suspended the use of the at-the-market transactions facility (the "ATM") and terminated the continuous offering pursuant to the Common Stock Sales Agreement ("Sales Agreement") entered into in February 2018 with H.C.
-Wainwright & Co., LLC ("HCW").
-As of February 12, 2021, we had sold an aggregate of 3,784,912 shares of our common stock pursuant to the Sales Agreement for aggregate gross proceeds of \$9.5 million.
-We will no longer make any sales of our common stock pursuant to the Sales Agreement unless and until a new prospectus supplement is filed with the Securities and Exchange Commission.
+On February 12, 2021, we suspended the use of the at-the-market transactions facility (the "ATM") and terminated the continuous offering pursuant to the Common Stock Sales Agreement ("Sales Agreement") entered into in February 2018 with HCW.
+As of termination date of February 12, 2021, we had sold an aggregate of 3,784,912 shares of our common stock pursuant to the Sales Agreement for aggregate gross proceeds of \$9.5 million.